RatBodyFormer: Rat Body Surface from Keypoints: Method

 \section{Method}

-We learn to estimate the rat body surface from its detected keypoints.
-First, we collect a dataset that associates densely sampled body surface points with detectable keypoints with a newly developed multiview camera system which we refer to as the RatDome (\cref{sec:rat_surface_dataset}).
-Second, we derive a transformer-based network that takes the keypoint 3D coordinates as input and outputs sampled body surface point 3D coordinates.
-We refer to this network as RatBodyFormer (\cref{sec:deformable_mesh_model}).
-The model is trained with the data collected with RatDome (RatDome Dataset).
+We reconstruct the 3D body surface of a freely moving rat by learning the mapping from the 3D positions of visually well-defined keypoints, \ie, face and appendages, to the 3D coordinates of a dense set of body surface points.
+First, we develop a novel multiview camera system which we refer to as the RatDome (\cref{sec:rat_surface_dataset}) and collect a first-of-its-kind dataset that associates densely sampled body surface points with detectable keypoints (RatDome Dataset).
+Second, we derive a transformer-based network, RatBodyFormer, that takes the keypoint 3D coordinates as input and outputs sampled body surface point 3D coordinates (\cref{sec:deformable_mesh_model}).
+The model is trained on the RatDome Dataset.

 The experimental protocol of this study received approval by the Committee on the Ethics of Animal Experiments at the Graduate School of Information Science and Technology at the University of Tokyo (Permit Number: JA23-6).